Meram is scoring some sweet-ass goals of late

 Hayes missed most of his senior season with a broken wrist.
 Grand Blanc finished 7-4 and lost in the second round of the State Playoffs to Lake Orion.

 Seaholm's season is over, with a 4-5 record.
 Conway finished the year with about 22 catches for 375 yards, and11 kick/punt returns for 393 yards.

 Traverse City West's season is over, with a 6-4 record and a loss in the first round of the State Playoffs.
 Fisher was 1st-Team All-District as a defensive end.
 Postseason fluff.
 Jake was named All-Divisions First-Team All-State (Dream Team).

 OH OL Jack Miller

 St. John's finished the season 11-2 with both losses to Toledo Whitmer (in the second in Round 3 of the State Playoffs).
 Miller was also named 1st-Team All-District, and the District Lineman of the Year.
 Also 1st-Team All-State.

 OH DE Chris Rock

-This week: DeSales's season ends at 5-6 with a loss in the first round of the State Playoffs.
+DeSales's season ended at 5-6 with a loss in the first round of the State Playoffs.

 MI DE/LB Brennen Beyer